7jdg/gcv-go/README.md

 ## Getting Started

-To get started, create a new project on Google Cloud Console, activate Google Cloud Vision, and obtain an API key.
+To get started, create a new project on Google Cloud Console, activate Google Cloud Vision API, and obtain an API key.

 To do all of this, you can follow this guide: https://cloud.google.com/vision/docs/getting-started